AnsariG98/calculator-first/README.md

 # calculator-first
-This is my first project
+This is my first project.
-Hello dost